Electric-magnetic duality of lattice systems with topological order: Discussion and outlook

-Our next goal is defining the extended string-nets for all SN models~\cite{forthcoming}, casting ESNs and their dualities in the language of categories.
-The nature of the anyonic models controlling the excitations of the $\mathrm{D} (H)$ models has a bearing on the experimental realisation of string-net models, which we contend would be most natural in their~\emph{extended} incarnations (protocols for anyonic manipulation in the spirit of~\cite{brennenetal} and~\cite{brennenetaltwo} would then be possible).
-A key question to be explored is the meaning of EM upon perturbation of the models considered, that is, away from topological fixed points.
+Finally, the nature of the anyonic models controlling the excitations of the $\mathrm{D} (H)$ models (or ESN models) has a bearing on the experimental realisation of string-net models, which we contend would be most natural in their~\emph{extended} incarnations.
+In particular, protocols for anyonic manipulation in the spirit of~\cite{brennenetal} and~\cite{brennenetaltwo} would then be possible.
+Moreover, the invertible domain wall associated to the EM duality is of the simplest kind.
+There is no physical degree of freedom associated to the edges on the wall.
+If an ESN model is ever to be realized in a lab, we expect that the EM domain wall will be among the first types of walls to be observed.
+A further key question to be explored is the meaning of EM duality under perturbation of the models considered, that is, away from topological fixed points; notice that notions of duality different from the EM duality discussed here are relevant for the toric code and its perturbations, as shown in \cite{JVidal}.

-\textbf{Acknowledgements:} We would like to thank J.~M.~Mombelli, J.~Slingerland, and G.~Vidal for discussions.
-LK is supported by the Gordon and Betty Moore Foundation through CPI in Caltech and NSF under Grant No.~PHY-0803371 and the Basic Research Young Scholars Programs of Tsinghua University.
+\textbf{Acknowledgements:} We would like to thank H.~Bomb\'{\i}n, J.~M.~Mombelli, G.~Ortiz, J.~Slingerland, and G.~Vidal for discussions.
+MC acknowledges financial support by the German Science Foundation (grant CH 843/2-1), the Swiss National Science Foundation (grants PP00P2\_128455, 20CH21\_138799 (CHIST-ERA project CQC)), the Swiss National Center of Competence in Research `Quantum Science and Technology (QSIT)' and the Swiss State Secretariat for Education and Research supporting COST action MP1006.
+LK is supported by the Gordon and Betty Moore Foundation through CPI in Caltech, NSF under Grant No.~PHY-0803371, the Basic Research Young Scholars Programs, the Initiative Scientific Research Program of Tsinghua University, and NSFC under Grant No. 11071134.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research.